georginarojas/desafio01-module03-ignite-reactjs-spaceTravelling/README.md

 ## Functionalities
 - Upload some or all brief posts from the Prismic CMS on the Home page.
 - Upload the post from the Prismic CMS on the Post page.
+- Comments board using Utteranc.
+- Navigation between the posts.
+- Using Preview from Prismic CMS.

 ## Tests specification
 - The Header component should be able to render logo.